sonnhfit/SonAgent/docs/source/install.md

 It's highly recommended that you keep keep track of your API costs on the [Usage page](https://platform.openai.com/usage).
 You can also set limits on how much you spend on the [Usage limits page](https://platform.openai.com/account/limits).

-**🔌 Configuration**
+**🔌 Configuration:**

-Warning
-We recommend to use Git or Docker, to make updating easier.
+Warning: We recommend to use Git or Docker, to make updating easier.

 1. Clone the SonAgent repository from GitHub using the command: